Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: Pig is back to normal.
+The roundup to the Roundup: Cutting back on social media.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between October 18 – 25) and not the blog’s main URL.
+Please use a permalink to the blog post (written between Feb 14 – Feb 21) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.